 Raymond has served as a past president of the Oregon Wheat Growers League.

 Raymond has been a familiar faces discussing key issues affecting the Columbia Basin and the wheat industry.
 From testifying at the State Capitol on legislation that would increase irrigation water to speaking on behalf of wheat growers affected by the 2013 discovery of genetically modified wheat in Eastern Oregon, Raymond has effectively articulated key messages that need to be heard.
 Raymond also looks forward to helping urban Oregonians and legislators learn more about the importance of agriculture to the state’s economy and environment.

 But the greatest joy to Tyson Raymond is a return to the farm after going out of town for a few days.
 As he told the Capital Press newspaper in 2013, “At the end of the day, there is no better place in the world to raise a family than right here, at the end of a two-mile long, dead-end road.”

 Term Expires: 08/22/2020First term

 Subscribe to this email listserv to receive information about Board of Agriculture activities including meeting agendas and minutes.
-Subscribe to Board of Ag email list
+Subscribe to receive Board of Ag updates

 The biennial report of the agriculture industry by the Board of Agriculture Board of Agriculture report